 Christmas, Thanksgiving, Halloween, the 4th of July, or other holidays are great times to create seasonal content to engage your visitors.

 Trends work well too.
 People can’t stop talking about the new wonder woman movie.
 Can you use that in your pins?
-Maybe something like, “the top 5 reasons your Realtor is more powerful than Wonder Woman”?
+Maybe something like, “the top 5 reasons your Real Estate Agent is more powerful than Wonder Woman”?
 Be creative!

 5. Apply for Rich Pins